What does Crimson Edge mean?

 At Bama Bound, you will meet with your designated Edge academic advisor, and they will have already prepared a list of recommended classes for you, based on your major.
 It is up to you (the student) to choose classes that fit your interests within the parameters of your major, and to select the days and times!
 If you have AP scores and/or dual enrollment credit, please let your advisor know as soon as possible.

 Will I have to come to a separate Bama Bound?

 No, all Bama Bound sessions are open to Edge students, except Express sessions.

 During the two day orientation, you will be with all other students, and then break up for advising (i.e. “College Visits”).

 As a parent of an Edge student, how can I best support my student?

 Knowing how to best support a college student can be difficult.
-Signing up for Parent and Family Programs’ PENpALs newsletter is a good tool for being knowledgeable of the happenings on campus.
+Signing up for The UA Crimson Connection through Parent and Family Programs is a good way to be knowledgeable of the resources and happenings on campus.

 General advice is to understand that your student is facing new challenges socially, higher expectations academically, and learning how to function in a new environment without the comfort of family and home that they may be used to.
 Listen to your student, be empathetic to the student’s thoughts, feelings, and emotions, but also continue to encourage and support your student.
 Remember that the student is an adult and needs to learn how to problem solve.
 Guide your student through the problem-solving process without making decisions for the student.
 Be interested in the student’s college experience, but give them space as well.
 It’s that easy!